hanyangclarence/My_Project/README.md

     I guess this is because when training, waveform is provided.
 But when testing, the input is zero waveform.

 ### Attempt 1.2.2 Use independent motion vqvae
-    Still use the (4, 2048) size codebook, but it's independent one Total loss: total loss: 0.08064708113670349
+    Still use the (4, 2048) size codebook, but it's independent one.
+Code in unimumo/models/motion_vqvae_v2.py Total loss: total loss: 0.08064708113670349
+    Weight stored as pretrained/motion_vqvae_122.ckpt

 Then we use its code to train the model in attempt 1.1

 ## Attempt 1.3: Train a new vqvae of smaller size

+## Attempt 1.4: Use separate feed forward, like BEiT 3:
+The idea of Mixture of Expert!